 Due to the DHCC being in the process of promulgating regulations to approve CE providers and courses, there have been no applications received to date.
+However, there has been several communications to the DHCC from potential CE providers who are interested in offering CE courses.
 Once regulations are promulgated, the DHCC will process all of the CE provider and CE course applications received.